KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. `package.json` issue: No repository field.
 3. `package.json` issue: No license field.
 4. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+5. Repository name and main js file name is not the same.
-5. Typo: Found `Magic Mirror` in file `NextTrains.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `NextTrains.js`: Replace it with `MagicMirror²`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+8. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-8. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+9. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-NexusMetroRTI by jcktwd](https://github.com/jcktwd/MMM-NexusMetroRTI)